Frequently Asked Questions

 Which Documentation Style should I use?

 Your professor determines what style you must use to document sources for your papers.
 APA stands for the American Psychological Association and is usually used in the Social Sciences.
 See the Publication Manual of the American Psychological Association www.apastyle.org.
 MLA stands for Modern Language Association and is preferred by the Arts and Humanities faculty.
 See the MLA Handbook for Writers of Research Papers www.mla.org/style (both are in the library).
 History and Theology usually prefer the Chicago Manual of Style (CMS), also referred to as Turabian.
 Others to consider are the CSE, Council of Science Editors and COS, the Columbia Online Style.
 Each has its own style or preference for how to give credit to sources used for support.
-There are helpful websites and handouts, but check the Writing Center in Theta or their website or call x1502 for further information.
+There are helpful websites and handouts, but check the Writing Studio in Theta or their website or call x1502 for further information.

 My password doesn't work or I forgot it.
 What should I do?